 During the whole transactional process each step is logged.
 BMID collects all technical logging (FW, WAF, Syslog), which provides log collection, log normalization, log correlation and querying capabilities.
 BMID also collects functional logging.
-Logs are protected as per the BMID Information Security Management Systems (ISO 27001 certified).
-The BMID / itsme® Information Security Management Systems (ISO 27001 certified) integrates regular Risk Assessments, regular (daily) vulnerability scans as well as a Bug Bounty & Responsible Disclosure via our partner Intigriti.
+Logs are protected as per the BMID Information Security Management System (ISO 27001 certified).
+The BMID / itsme® Information Security Management System (ISO 27001 certified) integrates regular Risk Assessments, regular (daily) vulnerability scans as well as a Bug Bounty & Responsible Disclosure via our partner Intigriti.
 This includes specifically the assessment of log data protection.
 Backups are taken on a regular (up to hourly) basis to minimize the loss of critical data.

 Based on specific queries and correlations, alerts are triggered to investigate for possible suspicious connections.
 BMID collects, and protects, all functional logs centrally as the main source for fraud investigations.
 Together, this allows BMID to configure triggers for activity and alerts.
 On a daily basis, reports on such logs and alerts resulting from them are reviewed and trigger additional actions where required.
+Such actions can include reporting incidents for (attempts for) unauthorized actions where required.
 Such actions can include reporting incidents for (attempts for) unauthorized access, data breaches or any other Information Security incident.